stomaras/Complete-x86-Assembly-/README.md

   - jp : jump if the parity flag is raised (pf = 1)

-  - jnp : jump if the parity flag is not raised (pf = 0)
+  - jnp : jump if the parity flag is not raised (pf = 0) (jnp same instrucyion with jpo)